Chamravattam

 Chamravattam is a village located in Malappuram district, Kerala, India.
 This village is on the shores of the Bharathapuzha.

 Computer Literacy

-With the fulfillment of the Akshaya Project initiated by the Kerala State information technology mission, Chamaravattam is the first 100 per cent computer-literate village in the nation of India.
+With the fulfillment of the Akshaya Project initiated by the Kerala State information technology mission, Chamaravattam is the first 100 percent computer-literate village in the nation of India.
 At least one member of each family will be able to use a personal computer for such tasks as editing pictures, composing text, surfing the Internet and sending e-mails.

 Chamravattam Regulator-cum-Bridge

 This also known as Chamravattam Palam or Chamravattam Bridge or Chamravattam Regulator-cum-Bridge or Chamravattam RcB or just Chamravattam Project.

 Chamravattam Regulator-cum-Bridge, is built across Bharathapuzha aka Nila.
 The bridge has 978 m length and 10.5 m width.
 It connects Ponnani and Tirur.